bokoto000/Webshop/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+What things you need to install the software:
 NodeJS
 Postgresql
 React